mdelamata/MMDatePicker/README.md

 Where's the tricky part?
 ------------

 As you know, height of UIDatePicker is pinned to 216px in latest iOS versions.
-Although the frame is bigger because of the addition of the UIToolBar, if you call theDatePicker.frame.size.height it will return you ALWAYS 216px.
+Although the frame is bigger because of the addition of the UIToolBar, if you call theDatePicker.frame.size.height it will return you ALWAYS 216px (it should be 260px)
 Thats the reason why there is a tricky property called "height" that will return you the "real" height of the component.
 If you guys know how to fix this don't hesitate giving ideas, please!